-Relief valves should be manually operated at least once a year and if it fails to freely discharge water or fails to reseat following testing, it must be replaced with a like relief valve (see installation section for description).
+Relief valves should be manually operated at least once a year and if it fails to freely discharge water or fails to reseat following testing, it must be replaced with a like relief valve.
+(See installation section for description.)

-6.4 Condensate Y-strainers (if installed)
+6.4 Y-strainers

-Periodically blow-down the valves on the condensate y-strainers.
-If necessary, shutdown heater, remove and clean the mesh inside the strainer.
+Periodically blow-down the valves on the y-strainers.
+If necessary, shut down the heater, remove and clean the mesh inside the strainer.